vespa-engine/documentation/en/tutorials/hybrid-search.md

 ## Hybrid Search & Ranking

 We demonstrated and evaluated two independent retrieval and ranking strategies in the previous sections.
 Now, we want to explore hybrid search techniques where we combine:

 - traditional lexical keyword matching with a text scoring method (BM25)
 - embedding-based search using a text embedding model

 With Vespa, there is a distinction between retrieval (matching) and configurable [ranking](../ranking.html).

 In the Vespa ranking phases, we can express arbitrary scoring complexity with the full power of the Vespa [ranking](../ranking.html) framework.
 Meanwhile, top-k retrieval relies on simple built-in functions associated with Vespa's top-k query operators.
-These operators aim to avoid scoring all documents in the collection for a query by using a simplistic scoring function to identify the top-k documents.
+These top-k operators aim to avoid scoring all documents in the collection for a query by using a simplistic scoring function to identify the top-k documents.

 These top-k query operators use `index` structures to accelerate the query evaluation, avoiding scoring all documents using heuristics.
 In the context of hybrid text search, the following Vespa top-k query operators are relevant: